-Black Star wants to be a zero-waste business by 2015.
+Black Star aim to be a zero-waste business.
 All compostable materials are sent to a local composting company and the spent brewing grains go to a local rancher who re-uses them for animal feed.
 You can read more about Black Star's environmental policy on their website.

 Freestyle Language Center

 Freestyle Language Center is Elizabeth Mack’s exciting start-up where people come to learn languages in a way that's totally unique.
 The business has enjoyed rapid growth in the last 18 months.
 They now have more than 100 students learning French, Spanish, Italian or Portuguese at their classes, which are held in The Khabele School in Austin.

 The Freestyle Language Center makes learning languages fun and relevant.
 The classes are intimate, with an average size of 12 students.
 Every session is extremely interactive and students are encouraged to converse and express themselves in their second language in a variety of different ways.